hahuutin/hahuutin/README.md

   ]}
   10facts={[
     `1.
 Retweet about Frontend tips/tricks on Twitter every day.`, `2.
-Press `Star` for useful repositories on Github although not used yet.`, `3.
+Press "Star" for useful repositories on Github although not used yet.`, `3.
 I have loved web animation for a long time but can't do any animation projects yet.`, `4.
 Bookmark a lot of things in Chrome but rarely read.`, `5.
 Can't stay up late to coding like before.`,